- Get started

 This chapter provides information about dynamic variables.

 Dynamic variables are placeholders which you can define in your primary template in text fields (for example summary, description).
-Right before an issue is created from a template, dynamic variables are collected from the primary template and an additional form is displayed.
+Before an issue is created from a template, dynamic variables are collected from the primary template and an additional form is displayed.
 It’s the place where you provide values.

 While placeholders are collected only in the primary template, they are replaced with provided values both in primary and secondary templates.